SeisComP/seiscomp/doc/base/time-grammar.rst

 .. py:function:: tt(phase)

    Calculates the travel-time of the given phase **relative to the trigger time**.
    The result is unset if the travel time cannot be computed.
+The travel times are computed based on the travel-time interface and and model defined in :confval:`amplitudes.ttt.interface` and :confval:`amplitudes.ttt.model`, respectively.

    :param phase: Phase name available with the define travel-time interface
-                 and profile.
+                 and model.

 .. py:function:: arr(phase, acceptAll)